ALL STATE DATA UPDATED FOR 2023!

 |Hearing Wait Time (Months)||Average Disposition Time (Days)||Average Approval Rate (2022)|

-As the table here and the chart below indicate, in 2021, Illinois has a shorter hearing wait time than the Nation.
-The Chicago NHC, and Evanston have longer wait times of, 11.7 months and 9.6 respectively.
-The rest of the offices have wait time below the national average.
-The average approval ratings for all of the offices however are all below the national average.
+As the table here and the chart below indicate, in 2022, Illinois has a shorter hearing wait time than the Nation.
+All of the offices have wait times below the national average.
+The average approval ratings for all of the offices are above the national average.

 These waiting times and approval rates only highlight how important it can be to have a qualified representative – such as an Advocate from Citizens Disability – working on your case.
 The Government Accountability Office has done research that shows that an applicant who has a representative has an up to three times greater chance of being approved than a person who goes it alone.